theblacksmith/dQuery/README.md

 The aim of this project is to provide a jQuery like interface for [Dart](http://www.dartlang.org/)

-For all there's only the $ function, but it does a lot!
+For now there's only the $ function, but it does a lot!
 It's the basement for great things to come.

 You already can do things like: